kheller18/data-structures-algorithms/questions/AWS.md

 93. In what ways does the coding that governs AWS Lambda functions impose limitations?
     + The utilization of the operating system as well as common languages are kept to a minimum thanks to Lambda.
 In order to combat spam, the traffic on TCP port 25 has been disabled.
 Additionally, incoming network connections and trace calls, which are used as a troubleshooting method, have also been disabled.
 Outgoing connections are something that can be supported by IP/TCP sockets.

-94. What kinds of computer programmes can be run on Amazon Web Services' Lambda?
+94. What kinds of computer programs can be run on Amazon Web Services' Lambda?
     + Using AWS Lambda, you can easily automate a wide range of different processes that take place in the cloud.
 For example, AWS Lambda can be utilized to gain access to and change data stored in Amazon DynamoDB so that it can be used in the development of mobile back-ends.
     + Other activities, such as reporting and auditing of API calls made to any Amazon Web Service, can also be carried out in the cloud with the assistance of AWS Lambda.
 These activities include handlers that modify and compress objects when they are uploaded to Amazon S3, serverless processing of streaming data using Amazon Kinesis, and so on.